Blackface & Erasure at Hollins University: Who Controls the Narrative?

-And then, after the aforementioned 2 p.m. staff meeting, she continued:
+And then, after the aforementioned 2 p.m. staff meeting, they continued:

 UPDATE: holy hell this is a mess. tl;dr is that the president hasn’t even met w/the library director, he was told to do all this through the VP he reports to. this was literally a decision made by admin w/no input from *anyone* w/in the library